Can You Sell a House With Asbestos in Washington? A Step-By-Step Guide

 Asbestos Remediation and Removal: What You Need to Know

-When asbestos is not extensive or airborne, remediation can be cost-effective and rapid.
-When significant amounts of asbestos are present or fibers may be released, removal may be the only safe alternative.
-Professional asbestos removal services follow safety guidelines, reducing health risks to workers and future tenants.
-Professional removal contractors use containment and air quality monitoring to ensure safety.
+If the asbestos is limited in extent and is not airborne, the remediation can be fast and cheap.
+In situations where there is a large amount of asbestos or where fibers might be released, removal may be the only safe option.
+Safe, professional asbestos removal services help to minimize health risks for workers and future occupants.
+Safety is assured by containment and air quality monitoring by professional removal contractors.

 Maximizing Your Sale: Selling As-Is vs. Remediation